Sanders, Warren clash with moderates over 'Medicare for All'

 Twenty candidates are spread evenly over two nights of debates Tuesday and Wednesday.
 The second night features early front-runner Joe Biden, the former vice-president, as well as Kamala Harris, a California senator.

 While much of the debate was dominated by attacks on the preferred liberal health care policy, the issue of race emerged in the second hour.
-The candidates were unified in turning their anger toward Trump for using race as a central theme in his reelection campaign.
+The candidates, all of whom are white, were unified in turning their anger toward Trump for using race as a central theme in his reelection campaign.
 Sanders called Trump a racist, while others said the president's rhetoric revived memories of the worst in the country's history, including slavery.

 "The legacy of slavery and segregation and Jim Crow and suppression is alive and well in every aspect of the economy and the country today," said former Texas Rep. Beto O'Rourke, adding that he supported the creation of a panel to examine reparations for the descendants of slaves.